Remote Sensing Specialist

 Build a Python tool that, given a GOES-18 ABI Band 7 NetCDF file and a known launch event (date, location, vehicle), outputs detection records `(timestamp_UTC, lat, lon, brightness_temp_K, area_km²)` for each detected plume pixel cluster.
 Apply parallax correction.
 Apply false-positive filtering (mask known wildfires from the FIRMS dataset).
 Produce a Folium heatmap visualization showing detected hotspots overlaid on a basemap, with hover-popups showing the (t, T_b) for each detection.

-Certificate.
-Successful completion of the capstone (rubric on the capstone page) mints the Certified Remote Sensing Specialist certificate with a public verification URL at /academy/verify/{certId}/.
+Read full capstone brief →/academy/verify/{certId}/.
 Certificate issuance is included with LaunchDetect Gold ($9.99/month).
 The entire curriculum is free.